NDCLab/pepper-pipeline/contributing.md

 ### Main Script

 The main script calls a series of functions, each one executing a step of the pipeline.
-Some simply utilize an existing mne function, while others are more involved, but they all follow the same standard format: each feature always receives the params dictionary and data from the main script.
-Detail on pipeline steps listed in the [readme.md](README.md).
+Some simply utilize an existing mne function, while others are more involved, but they all follow the same standard format: each feature always receives an EEG object and unpacked variables from the params dictionary from the main script.

-Each feature function finishes by returning a dictionary of pipeline outputs.
+Additionally, each pipeline step will likewise return an EEG object and a dictionary describing the changes that occured to that EEG object.

+Motivation behind each pipeline step listed in the [readme.md](README.md).

 ### Pipeline Output (output_preproc)
 At the very last step of the pipeline, each respective output is passed to the `output_preproc` function which transforms the summed outputs into a comprehensive file.
 Detailed in [readme.md](README.md)